 If you are in one of these groups I recommend you print off Dr. Moise’s study and take it to your MFM, preferably in the first trimester.
 Talk to your MFM about possibly trying this treatment.
 I asked my MFMs about trying this treatment when I was pregnant with Lucy, but they said she would be fine and didn’t need it and it was experimental.
 It was my first sensitized pregnancy so she should have been fine, but she wasn’t.
 Instead of pushing for the treatment, I let it go.
 I always wonder if she would have survived had we tried the treatment.
 If you feel like this treatment might be helpful for your baby, keep pushing until they agree to try it.
 If they won’t, look around for a second opinion with a different MFM, even if you have to drive a ways to get there.
 I am not a doctor or an expert on this kind of thing, but I am a mother who has lost her child and I hope you can learn from my story.
 I would love for Lucy and Nora’s story to help another baby.
 Here is the link to the study:

 *UPDATE- Our kell positive baby Nora was born healthy and happy at 37 weeks and 6 days on July 19th, 2015.
 I know she survived because of the plasmapheresis and IVIG.
-I have also met several other women on the ISO Moms Facebook group who have lost babies to antibodies and then have been able to go on and have healthy rainbow babies after being treated with plasmapheresis and IVIG.
+I have also met several other women in our Antibody Facebook group who have lost babies to antibodies and then have been able to go on and have healthy rainbow babies after being treated with plasmapheresis and IVIG.